accessibility.sr-only.opening-hours-term

 From the start, the Basel Mission also faced criticism, ultimately bringing an end to their missionary quest in the mid-1950s.
 Criticism was directed against the practice of proselytization which was driven by a sense of civilizing mission fuelled by a supposedly superior European culture.

-The Indian historian Mukesh Kumar considers the health and education facilities as positive achievements; in many cases, they made life easier
+The Indian historian Mukesh Kumar considers the health and education facilities as positive achievements; in many cases, they made life easier for the converted segments of the population.

 Queer activism